Lost In Istanbul HomepageLost In Istanbul Logo

 The Story Behind Adana Kebab

-The dish takes its name from Adana, Turkey's fifth-largest city, nestled on the fertile Cilician plain where the Seyhan River meets the Mediterranean heat.
+The dish takes its name from Adana, Turkey's fifth-largest city, located on the fertile Cilician plain where the Seyhan River meets the Mediterranean heat.
 This is a region where hot peppers grow in abundance and lamb is the dominant protein, and the kebab that emerged from this landscape reflects both.
 Unlike most ground-meat kebabs around the world, authentic Adana kebab is never run through a machine grinder.
 The meat — always lamb — is hand-minced on a large stone slab called a zirh tasi, using a pair of heavy crescent-shaped cleavers.
 This laborious technique produces an irregular, coarse texture that allows the meat to breathe on the grill, keeping it juicy while developing a smoky crust.

 The other defining element is kuyruk yagi — rendered tail fat from a fat-tailed sheep breed native to the region.
 Mixed into the minced meat at roughly a one-to-four ratio, it melts during grilling and bastes the kebab from within, giving it a richness that no other fat can replicate.
 The spice level is where the famous rivalry with neighboring Urfa begins.
 Adana kebab uses pul biber (red pepper flakes) for a noticeable kick, while Urfa kebab uses isot biber (dark, smoky Urfa pepper) and omits the heat entirely.
 Ask for "Adana" and you are choosing the spicy path; ask for "Urfa" and you get the mild one.
 Locals in Adana consider this distinction a matter of civic pride.